ahmedhamdi96/PNG/README.md

 *no threading was applied on the SieveStrategy (Sieve of Eratosthenes)*

-*to activate threading set the flag (runSingleThread) on com.simscale.task.business_logic_layer.thread_management.ThreadManagement:15 to false*
+*to activate threading set the flag (runSingleThread) on com.simscale.task.business_logic_layer.thread_management.ThreadManagement:15 to false (currently set to false)*

 ## References
 * [Prime Number Generation Analysis](https://www.geeksforgeeks.org/analysis-different-methods-find-prime-number-python/)